BraisonCrece/Restaurant_QR_menu_dashboard/README.md

 # QR Menu Card for Restaurants
 (Under development 🔨)

-check it out: (user side, not control pannel) (designed to be used on mobiles 📱)
+check it out: (user side, and control pannel) (designed to be better used on mobiles 📱)

 https://cartanavegacion.fly.dev/users/sign_in